-- 4.4.1 The safety office will conduct a safety management system's assessment to determine the level of maturity/implementation of the SMS periodically by using the SMS gap analysis tool, CANSO SMS Standard of Excellency Questionnaire or any other assessment tool deemed appropriate by the safety manager.
-The Safety Manager may enlist the assistance of appropriate individuals throughout the organization for this purpose. - 4.4.2 The Safety Manager and his/her team will provide a report on the effectiveness, efficiency and maturity/level of implementation of the SMS.
-Action plans will be generated to address the findings.
-SMS assessment shall be conducted as per schedule in appendix G.
+4.4.1 The safety office will conduct a safety management system's assessment to determine the level of maturity/implementation of the SMS periodically by using the SMS gap analysis tool - Appendix E, CANSO SMS Standard of Excellency Questionnaire, Safety Culture Survey - Appendix C or any other assessment tool deemed appropriate by the safety manager.
+The Safety Manager may enlist the assistance of appropriate individuals throughout the organization for this purpose.
+SMS assessment shall be conducted as per schedule in appendix G. The results of the SMS assessment shall be utilised for Internal Evaluation of the SMS.